Tax Resolution, Audit Defense

 As you can tell, the resolution landscape has changed significantly, and WCG must be mindful of our resources and how they are efficiently deployed.
 WCG makes every attempt to not nickel and dime our wonderful clients.
 However, we only have time to sell on earth, and we cannot inventory it nor is it refundable.
 Therefore, and while it is a crummy situation that affects you directly, we are introducing a tiered approach to tax resolution when assisting you with your IRS or state agency correspondence.

-Advanced correspondence includes telephone calls to the IRS or state agency, and written responses requiring 30-60 minutes.
+Advanced correspondence includes telephone calls to the IRS or state agency, and written responses.
 Examples of advanced correspondence include responses regarding missing estimated or extension income tax payments, generic tax return processing delays and related issues, mismatch of payments and tax forms (usually payroll related), among other things.